 They’ve removed all the negative barriers to math success:

 - Our software is “patient” and moves at the right speed for each individual player.

 We corresponded with one of ThoughtBox’s founders: Cristina Luminea and she shared her inspiration for Numerosity. ”I was always a math geek and saw math as a puzzle and a game.
 When I first played with an iPad I realised how powerful it was for kids to be able to play around with the numbers and try and learn from the immediate feedback and figure out the rules by themselves.
 This is when ThoughtBox started, in September 2011.”

-We strongly urge you all to install this free app and have your child experience Gameful Learning so that they can prepare for the 21st century mentality of self-directed learning.
-Yes, there are in-app purchases, but don’t let that deter you from getting this app.
-Oh, and by the way, great feature – Numerosity is also available in Spanish , French, Italian, German and Brazilian Portuguese as well as English.
+We strongly urge you all to install these apps and have your child experience Gameful Learning so that they can prepare for the 21st century mentality of self-directed learning.
+Oh, and by the way, Numerosity is also available in Spanish , French, Italian, German and Brazilian Portuguese, as well as English.
 Numerosity has requested user feedback: “We would be honoured to learn with and from our users as we go forward.”